OtterClam/otter-docs/docs/ottopia/events/adventure-competition-new.md

 ## Reward

 The reward of the Adventure Competition is in $FISH.
-We are preparing a total of 15 million $FISH for this season!
-Each epoch’s reward will be 2.5 million $FISH.
+We are preparing a total of 2.5 million $FISH for each epoch!

 Start going on adventures with your Otto gang and earn these juicy $FISH!